Marquette vs. Wisconsin: Odds, spread, over/under - December 2

 Marquette vs. Wisconsin Betting Trends

-- Marquette has put together a 3-2-0 ATS record so far this year.
+- Marquette has compiled a 3-2-0 record against the spread this season.

-- This season, games featuring the Golden Eagles have hit the over twice.
+- Golden Eagles games have gone over the point total twice this season.

-- Wisconsin has compiled a 3-4-0 record against the spread this year.
+- Wisconsin has put together a 3-4-0 ATS record so far this year.

-- In the Badgers' seven chances this year, the combined scoring has gone over the point total three times.

 Marquette Futures Odds